 - How Many Rounds Are There in a UFC Fight?

-While once matches were finished by submission, knockouts, or missing teeth, in the last few years the trend has seen a slight majority of matches lasting through the final seconds.
+While matches were once typically finished by submission, knockouts, or missing teeth, in the last few years the trend has seen a slight majority of matches lasting through the final seconds.
 Researchers believe this to be the result of the UFC athletes’ improvements and the greater standardization of training and technique, but the result is that fans are getting a better show than ever before.
-So whether it’s a pay-per-view match or an ESPN+-streamed UFC Fight Night, when your partner asks, “How long is a UFC fight?” tell them the truth: Hopefully just a little longer.
+So whether it’s a pay-per-view match or a UFC Fight Night streaming on ESPN+, when your partner asks, “How long is a UFC fight?” tell them the truth: Hopefully just a little longer.